Patagonia Fly Fishing Gear Guide

 Rods and reels: Fishpond Dakota Case.
 This is the best $189 you’ll ever spend in our sport, luggage that organizes and protects 8 fly rods and reels.
 It fits in the overhead compartment and is durable enough to serve as a checked bag if necessary.
 This is all critical on your Patagonia trip.
 For some reason, fly rods must be checked on flights from Buenos Aires to the United States.
 Be prepared by packing your rods in a real piece of luggage, like the Dakota Case, rather than duct taping them together in their aluminum tubes.

 Fishing pack: I’m all about waterproof packs.
 The simplicity of a 1-zipper pack prevents the accidental loss of key items, such as my eye glasses, sunscreen or a fly box (all of which have slipped out of my vest on past trips).
 Waterproof is a big advantage, especially when wading deep.
 Without reservation, I would recommend the Fishpond Thunderhead Submersible Lumbar pack.
-I personally use the Fishpond Wind River Roll Top Backpack, which is great in the boat and has plenty of room for my rain jacket, lunch and water bottles when I’m putting in a long day on foot.
+I personally use the Fishpond Thunderhead Sling, which is great on foot or in the boat and has plenty of room for my rain jacket and a water bottle.

 Main luggage piece: The minor luxury of a wheeled duffel is so nice for international travel, especially when you have a significant carry-on piece over one shoulder.
 I can recommend both the 125L Fishpond Grand Teton and Patagonia 100L Black Hole Wheeled Duffel from personal experience.
 The Grand Teton is larger and more tricked out, but both are high quality wheeled duffels that just make life easier on a big trip.